appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ./ac-self-hosted.sh -n spacetech down
 ```

-- Create the new configuration files for the Appcircle DMZ and the Appcircle private server.
+- Create the new configuration files for the Appcircle DMZ and the Appcircle server.

 ```bash
 ./ac-self-hosted.sh -n spacetech export --dmz
 ```

 :::info
-The `--dmz` flag in the `export` subcommand above creates the configuration files according to your `global.yaml` file of your project for the both the Appcircle DMZ server and the private server.
+The `--dmz` flag in the `export` subcommand above creates the configuration files according to your `global.yaml` file of your project for the both the Appcircle DMZ server and the Appcircle server.
 :::

 - Check the exported DMZ directory that contains the required files to create Appcircle DMZ server.